ruchikaagarwal6787/lending-club-case-study/README.md

 - This project is part of case study given by UPGRAD for Lending club

 ## Contact
-Created by [Ruchi2430@githubusername] - feel free to contact me!
+Created by [Ruchi2430@githubusername] and [ruchikaagarwal6787] - feel free to contact !

 <!-- Optional -->